Brampton's Bus Rapid Transit Service – Züm... See You Sooner!

 Züm significantly improves the quality of Brampton Transit’s overall service, providing better connectivity for residents within Brampton and throughout the Greater Toronto Area (GTA) with direct links to York Region, Mississauga and Toronto.
 While Züm is a unique addition to Brampton Transit, it does not operate separately.
 This means riders can move between our two services with ease and, more importantly, at no additional cost.

 Züm boasts a wide-range of customer-focused features including:

 - Limited stops: to reduce travel times, getting riders to their destination sooner

-- Real-Time Next Bus Information: available at all station stops and terminal so riders always know when their next bus will arrive
+- Real-time Next Bus Information: available at all station stops and terminals to help riders know when their next bus will arrive

 - Reliability: Transit Signal Priority technology that can influence the traffic signals – shortening a red light, or extending a green light – to ensure buses remain on schedule, even in mixed traffic

 - Comfort: plush, high-back seats for a smooth, enjoyable ride

 - Seamless Integration: with all Brampton Transit buses, meaning riders can move between the two services with ease and at no additional cost.

 BRT is a public transit solution that supports high-capacity routes and has benefits similar to rail transportation – using world-class technologies to provide better and faster ways to connect people and places.